System Software vs Application Software – The Difference

 Dependency System software runs independently.
 Its operation does not depend on the behavior of other software.
 Instead, it is the one that provides conditions for other software to run effectively.
 Application software cannot run independently.
 They depend on the conditions that are provided by the operating system.

 Complexity Programming system software is quite complex.
 This is because it requires a programmer to have full knowledge of the underlying system hardware and low-level languages.
 The programming of application software is not that complex.
-A programmer only needs to have knowledge of the underlying system software and high level-languages
+A programmer only needs to know the underlying system software and high language

 From this comparison, it is clear there are clear differences between system software and application software.
 However, it is prudent to know that both of them interact with each other to achieve different goals.